The Centers for Disease Control tell us that – every year – 1.7 million people experience traumatic brain injury (TBI). Of those:

 We’re all individuals and react to things differently.
 While symptoms of TBI may not reveal themselves immediately following an incident, there are a few indicative signs that will eventually signal that you need to be checked out for TBI.
 These symptoms include:

 If you experience any of these symptoms following a blow to the head, you need to be checked out by a physician immediately.

 As a TBI victim, you may be at risk for developing and experiencing severe life-changing health conditions.
 You could also definitely benefit greatly from the legal advice of our knowledgeable attorneys who know how to successfully obtain fair compensation for victims of TBI.

 We’d welcome the opportunity to speak with you about your options.
 While we’re located in San Diego, we proudly serve throughout Orange and Los Angeles counties.
-Contact the offices of the Gilleon Law Firm today at (619) 702-8623 for a free consultation.
+Contact the offices of the Gilleon Law Firm, APC today at (619) 702-8623 for a free consultation.